 Most people can go home soon after the procedure.
 It may take up to a month before the injection fully works.

 It may become harder to empty your bladder.
 You may need to use a catheter for a few days.
 This and any other urinary problems usually go away.

 You may need 2 or 3 more injections to get good results.
-If the material migrates, you may need additional treatments in the future.
+If the material moves away from the spot where it was injected, you may need more treatments in the future.